-Piers, docks, wharves, breakwaters, causeways, marinas, bridges, and other structures and uses projecting into water bodies extending over or beyond the normal high water line or within a wetland means as follows:
+Piers, docks, wharves, bridges, and other structures and uses extending over or beyond the normal high water line or within a wetland means as follows:

-- (1) Permanent means structures which remain in or over the water for six months or more in any period of 12 consecutive months. - (2) Temporary means structures which remain in or over the water for less than six months in any period of 12 consecutive months.
+(1) Permanent means structures which remain in or over the water for six months or more in any period of 12 consecutive months.

+(2) Temporary means structures which remain in or over the water for less than six months in any period of 12 consecutive months.